 Founded as recently as 1991, Thread Gatherer sells hand-dyed threads.
 Their threads comprise silk, linen, and silk and wool blends.
 Their website contains stitching tips, photos of their products, and inventory lists.
 Like many manufacturers, they do not sell their products online, but they will help you find a store near you that carries their threads.

 Weeks Dye Works was started as a small family business and now produces 587 combinations of colors and fibers.
-They make a six-strand, overdyed cotton thread that is perfect for cross stitch.
+They make a really good six-strand, overdyed cross stitch cotton thread.
 Their website contains catalogs of their products, a list of designers, and a list of retailers where you can find their threads.

 OK!
-That completes the list of an additional six thread manufacturers (and their websites) who, in addition to DMC and Anchor, produce a wide range of stitching threads.
+That completes the list of an additional six cross stitch thread manufacturers (and their websites) who, in addition to DMC and Anchor, produce a wide range of stitching threads.

 Not all their threads, however, are suitable for cross stitch, so do check carefully before making any purchases.
 Having said that you’ll find many high-quality threads that will help you to personalize and extend your cross stitch projects.
 You can approach any of these six alternative thread manufacturers with queries about their products.
 They all have friendly staff and will do their best to help you.